wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-first-workflow/includes/3-create-workflow.md

-In this exercise, you will create your first flow by using Power Automate for Teams.
+In this exercise, you'll create your first flow by using Power Automate for Teams.
 For this example, you'll create an automated workflow that will create a Planner task each time that a message with the word "task" in the subject line is posted to a Teams channel.
 The flow will need a Planner to create the tasks in.
 You can identify an existing Planner plan or create a new one.

 ## Step 1: Create a new flow

 To create a new flow, follow these steps:

 1. From Teams, open the **Power Automate** application.
-If Power Automate does not appear in the rail, click the three dots in the rail and search for it.
+If Power Automate doesn't appear in the rail, select the three dots in the rail and search for it.
 Notice that the **Home** tab includes a list of the currently active flows and some Teams templates to choose from.

 1. From the **Home** tab, select **+ New flow**, which takes you to the **Create** tab.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of Power Automate Home screen with rail buttons, home tab and New Flow highlighted.](../media/power-automate-home.png)](../media/power-automate-home.png#lightbox)

 1. In the **Create** tab, notice that the menu down the left side gives you the option to select templates related to the task you’re trying to automate.
-For the purpose of this exercise, select **+ Create from blank** in the top right of the screen.
+In this exercise, select **+ Create from blank** in the top right of the screen.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of Power Automate Create screen with Create from Blank highlighted.](../media/power-automate-create.png)](../media/power-automate-create.png#lightbox)

 1. Notice how **Power Automate** has initiated a new flow within Teams.
 Rename your flow by clicking on **Untitled** in the upper left of the menu bar and type in a name.
-Next, we will create the flow.
+Next, we'll create the flow.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the flow initiation with Untitled highlighted.](../media/power-automate-save.png)](../media/power-automate-save.png#lightbox)